For the power of building sustainable society

 Non-profit organization Korekarano Manabi Network is a professional educational group mostly consisting of business owners in Hiroshima.
 We plan and offer “Let’s become a peace creator workshop” mostly with our staff who have the experiences of running many programs for students around the country.
 Please feel free to contact us for details of the workshop and our operations.

 Horie specializes in participation-based education such as adventure education which provides training to build relationships among people.
 He plans and runs many projects such as programs which target from children to adults, and instructor training workshops.
-Representative director of Korekarano Manabi Network.
+Director of KOREMANA.
 Born in Hiroshima.

 Junpei Hirao, director

 Hirao worked as a manager of ODA overseas human resource development projects.
 He now runs a citizens’ action organization and the like which aim to build sustainable society.
-Director of Korekarano Manabi Network.
+Director of KOREMANA.
 Born in Hiroshima.

 - Masako Shige, representative director of the Japan Council on the UN Decade of Education for Sustainable Development (ESD-J)